Egypt Sherrod: Career

+In 2021, Sherrod and her husband Mike Jackson served as judges on Season 2 of HGTV's Rock the Block, then were competitors in Season 3 in 2022.
+Since December 2022, Sherrod and Jackson have starred in HGTV's Married to Real Estate, renovating fixer-uppers into a client's dream home.

 Accolades

-Sherrod has also received the Humanitarian Citation from the Borough of New York, State Assembly Citation as a Humanitarian and Community Advocate, as well as the New York City Council Citation for Community Service.
+Sherrod has received the Humanitarian Citation from the Borough of New York, State Assembly Citation as a Humanitarian and Community Advocate, as well as the New York City Council Citation for Community Service.
 She was nominated for an NAACP Image Award for her book "Keep Calm It's Just Real Estate", received the MISSION Award from WEEN (Women In Entertainment Empowerment Network), and was named one of Network Journal's "40 Under 40," and #2 in Radio and Records’ "Power Player on the Rise" Top 10 list, 105.1 FM, May 14, 2006, and also received the "Executive to Watch" Award from NABFEME (National Association of Black Female Executives in Music & Entertainment).
 She was chosen as one of Network Journal's 40 Under 40.
+Sherrod and her husband Mike Jackson were nominated for a 2022 Critics’ Choice Real TV Award for Best Lifestyle: Home/Garden Show for Married to Real Estate.
+The show was also nominated for a 2025 Daytime Emmy in the Outstanding Instructional/How-To category days after Sherrod announced the show's cancellation by HGTV.